kylejohnson363/King-County-Housing/README.md

 ### Further Exploration
 - Obtain home sale data from more years.
-- Include economic data such as local, regional and national GDP, unemployment, business starts tax receipts etc.
+- Include economic data such as local, regional and national GDP, unemployment, business starts, tax receipts etc.
 - Obtain different types of data such as proximity to parks, shopping centers, transportation routes, school quality and crime statistics.
+- Obtain house specific details before and after renovations to be able to quantify the price change resulting from specific renovations.
 - Employ more advanced modeling techniques such as neural networks that can incorporate pictures of homes.